-For the All-Around Game Lover:
+A Major for the All-Around Game Lover:

 Play Morning Makeup Madness, a game Jenny created as an undergraduate at NYU.
-Since graduating, Jenny has worked as a freelance game developer whose work has been showcased at the OUJEVIPO exhibition in France and Fantastic Arcade, an annual video game festival in Austin, Texas.
+Since graduating, Jenny has worked as a freelance game developer and showcased her work at the L’OUJEVIPO exhibition in France and Fantastic Arcade, an annual video game festival in Austin, Texas.

-For the Artist, Tech Geek, and Everyone In-Between:
+Academic Programs for the Artist, Tech Geek, and Everyone In-Between:

 Interactive Media Arts (IMA), a major you can pursue at both the Tisch School of the Arts in New York City and NYU Shanghai, combines engineering with art-making.
 As an IMA student, youʼll learn how to use technology and graphic design to create projects that go wherever your imagination takes you—from games and robots to virtual reality.

-For the Programmer Obsessed with Building Games:
+A Minor for the Programmer Obsessed with Building Games:

 If youʼre a game enthusiast with a computer science background, Tandonʼs Game Engineering minor will give you the skills you need to become adept at the technical and engineering sides of games and simulations.
 Youʼll build games from the ground up, take studio art–style courses, and add electives on topics like human-computer interaction, artificial intelligence, and interactive computer graphics.